Congratulations on taking the next step towards earning your PhD!

 Application deadline is December 1.

 Final decisions will be sent to applicants in early February.

-All UIC graduate and professional applicants must scan and upload copies of official transcripts directly to the application.
-Do NOT mail or e-mail transcripts directly to the College of Nursing or to the UIC Admissions Office.
+All UIC graduate and professional applicants must scan and upload copies of official transcripts from all post-secondary institutions attended directly to the application.
+Please do not mail or email transcripts directly to the College of Nursing or to the UIC Admissions Office.

 - You can upload transcripts as a single, multipage standard PDF, or you may upload each page separately as a JPG, PNG or TIFF image file.

 - Additional credentials will be requested by Office of Admissions staff if submitted documents are insufficient, incorrect or illegible, which will result in an incomplete application status.

 Upload your most recent resume or CV that details educational background, work experience and honors/awards/activities, if applicable, directly to the application.